Ms. Gray with older daughter, Brynna.

 Students read literary and informational texts to understand how positive thinking, slowing down to think clearly, problem solving, and constant vigilance support survival in the face of grave danger and overwhelming odds.
 Students express their understanding of characters in literature by analyzing the struggle of man versus nature and the life lessons we can learn from others’ survival situations.

-2nd Unit: The Witch of Blackbird Pond, by Elizabeth George Speare; additional student-chosen companion texts
+Anchor Text: The Witch of Blackbird Pond, by Elizabeth George Speare

 Students read to understand the influence of family expectations and religious values on the development of one’s personal identity.
 Students express their understanding of how informational texts in coordination with literary texts enhance their comprehension of time periods and the theme and setting of the novel.

-3rd Unit: Out of the Dust, by Karen Hesse; additional student-chosen companion texts
+Anchor Text: Out of the Dust, by Karen Hesse

 Students read to understand how people respond to adversity, the lessons that can be learned from hardship and failure, and what happens when we take good fortune for granted.
 Students express their understanding of the social and environmental issues farmers faced in the 1930s, noting how reading literary and informational texts enhances their understanding of the topic.